What’s in this article

 Confidentiality

-However, take note that a trust is not perpetual.
+However, take note that trust is not perpetual.
 Trusts created after 2004 last for 100 years.
-Subject to these new laws, the duration of a trust is determined by:
+Subject to these new laws, the duration of a trust can choose by:

-• When trust assets have been fully distributed to beneficiaries
+- When trust assets have been fully spread to beneficiaries

 FAQs